Update from Uniti Group Inc. (UNIT): A steady trajectory - The Dwinnex

 Dividends & Splits

-UNIT’s forward annual dividend rate is 0.60, up from 0.60 a year ago.
-Against a Trailing Annual Dividend Yield of 9.54%, it implies a Forward Annual Dividend Yield of 7.96%.
+With its trailing 12-month dividend rate of 0.60, UNIT has a forward annual dividend rate of 0.60.
+Against a Trailing Annual Dividend Yield of 9.23%, it implies a Forward Annual Dividend Yield of 7.96%.
 The stock’s 5-year Average Dividend Yield is 9.30.

 Earnings Estimates

-Current recommendations for the stock of the company come from 10 analysts.
+The firm’s stock currently is rated by 10 analysts.
 On average, analysts expect EPS of $0.18 for the current quarter, with a high estimate of $0.19 and a low estimate of $0.15, while EPS last year was $0.17.
 The consensus estimate for the next quarter is $0.18, with high estimates of $0.19 and low estimates of $0.17.

 Analysts are recommending an EPS of between $0.8 and $0.72 for the fiscal current year, implying an average EPS of $0.77.
 EPS for the following year is $0.79, with 11 analysts recommending between $0.9 and $0.63.